nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/OpenCore_structure.md

 **Lesson 4: Sharing Open Software**
 * Best practices for sharing open software including selecting a repository, creating a release, getting DOI from Zenodo
 * How to give credit when using open software
-* How to use and grow softwares begun by others
+* How to use and grow software begun by others

 **Lesson 5: Community Stories, Resources and Policy**
 * Legal and security concerns